 There are a variety of answers to this question...

-• If you’re self-employed, consider setting up a retirement plan (ex.
-Solo(k), SEP IRA, or SIMPLE IRA) for you, and anyone else you employ.
+- If you’re self-employed, consider setting up a retirement plan (ex.
+Solo(k), SEP IRA, or SIMPLE IRA) for you and anyone else you employ.

-• You could also open a Traditional or Roth IRA if you're eligible.
-Traditional IRAs are pre-tax, which means you won’t pay taxes on that money until you begin taking distributions later in life.
 Funds going into a Roth IRA are after-tax dollars, but at least the earnings in the account grow tax-free.
-If you go with a Roth, consider maxing it out, so depositing as much money as you can based on what the mandated limit is that year.
-This is a great way to get compounding interest to work for you as that big chunk of money can sit there and grow by itself while you stop or slow your contributions altogether.
+If you go with a Roth, consider maxing it out (depositing as much as you can based on the mandated limit that year).
+This is a great way to take advantage of compounding interest, since that big chunk of money can sit there and grow while you stop or slow your contributions altogether.

 To learn more about which type of retirement account is right for you, contact your financial advisor.
 They’re just the right people to help you navigate through this whole process in a personalized manner.
 However, there are plenty of online calculators that can help you assess compounding interest rates, such as Investor.gov, Financial-Calculators.com, and TheCalculatorSite.com.
 Whichever action you decide to take to make sure you’re on the path to a great retirement, make sure you do it as soon as possible!
 Time is your secret weapon when it comes to battling financial anxieties and making compounding interest work for you.